thingsym/cycle-blocks/readme.txt

 == Description ==

+Cycle Blocks plugin is a collection of block for block themes (Full Site Editing).
 Of course, it is designed so that it can also be used with classic themes.

 You can easily design your site and create content using blocks.